 The per capita income in Florence in 2018 was $30,482, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,928 for a family of four.
 However, Florence contains both very wealthy and poor people as well.

 Florence is an extremely ethnically-diverse city.
 The people who call Florence home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Florence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Florence include German, Irish, English, Scots-Irish, and Italian.
+The greatest number of Florence residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Florence include English, German, Irish, Scots-Irish, and Scottish.